What is employment status?

 Temporary employees are usually hired for a specific period.
 They are ideal for filling in during someone’s absence or working on a project that has an end date.

-Hiring temporary workers can reduce your company’s overall labour expenses, speed up the hiring process, and enable you to tailor a hire to a unique project and skill set.
+Hiring temporary workers can reduce your company’s overall labour expenses, speed up the hiring process and enable you to tailor a hire to a unique project and skill set.
 They also provide the opportunity to “test drive” an employee before committing to a permanent hire.
-Conversely, temporary employees can lead to less cohesiveness among your team and may be expensive to train for the short term.

 Seasonal employment

 Seasonal employees are temporary hires tasked with working during peak seasons.
 For example, retail outlets tend to hire extra employees during the Christmas rush.
-Other industries that frequently hire seasonal employees include food services, hospitality, tourism, fishing, and agriculture.
+Other industries that frequently hire seasonal employees include food services, hospitality, tourism, fishing and agriculture.

 Contract employees

 Your organization may wish to hire a contract employee for a specific project and skill set.
 These employees are often referred to as “freelancers” or “independent contractors.”
-These self-employed individuals specialize in a specific area, such as graphic design, consulting, writing, social media, accounting, or website creation.
+These self-employed individuals specialize in a specific area, such as graphic design, consulting, writing, social media, accounting or website creation.

-Hiring a freelancer can enable your company to access top talent quickly, adapt to staffing needs with ease, and meet deadlines more efficiently.
+Hiring a freelancer can enable your company to access top talent quickly, adapt to staffing needs with ease and meet deadlines more efficiently.
 You also only pay for tangible work completed.
 If you plan to hire freelancers, you may need to ramp up your online security and institute a way to make global payments.

 Leased employees

-A staffing firm leases an employee to a business in need of a position filled.
+A staffing firm leases an employee to a business in need of a position to be filled.
 This firm pays their wages and looks after the human resource duties associated with this employee while said employee works for your company.
 They are often brought in to fill temporary vacancies or work on short-term projects.

 This option enables your company to fill positions quickly with employees who possess job-specific skills while reducing job posting and hiring expenses.
 If you are pleased with the employee’s performance, you can hire them permanently.
-It is important to note that since these employees are not actually employed by your organization, they may be less dedicated to your company than your own staff, and they could fail to mesh fully with your team.

 Interns

 An intern gains work experience in an entry-level position.
 They are often students seeking knowledge and skill sets in their field of study.
 Some of these internships are paid, while some are not.
-Industries that commonly offer internships include healthcare, engineering, law, journalism, and public relations
+Industries that commonly offer internships include healthcare, engineering, law, journalism and public relations